 Remember, Lord, your servants N. and N. and all gathered here, whose faith and devotion are known to you.
 For them and all who are dear to them (confusing), we offer you this sacrifice of praise or they offer it for themselves (confusing) and all who are dear to them (bizarre repetition), for the redemption of their souls (fustian), in hope of health and well-being (flat, unidiomatic), and fulfilling their vows to you (obscure), the eternal God, living and true.

 In union with the whole Church, we honor Mary, the ever-virgin mother of Jesus Christ our Lord and God.
 We honor Joseph, her husband, the apostles and martyrs, Peter and Paul, Andrew, and all the saints.
-May their merits and prayers grant usyour constant help and protection.
+May their merits and prayers gain us your constant help and protection.

 NEW VERSION:

-In communion with those whose memory we venerate, (fustian) especially the glorious ever-Virgin Mary, Mother of our God and Lord, Jesus Christ (heavy-handed), and of (ungrammatical; makes Mary the mother of Joseph) blessed Joseph, Spouse of the same Virgin (clumsy, unidiomatic), your blessed Apostles and Martyrs, Peter and Paul, Andrew and all your Saints: through their merits and prayers, grant that in all things we may be defended by your protecting help (pleonastic, unidiomatic)
+In communion with those whose memory we venerate, (fustian), especially the glorious ever-Virgin Mary, Mother of our God and Lord, Jesus Christ (heavy-handed), and of blessed Joseph, Spouse of the same Virgin (clumsy, unidiomatic), your blessed Apostles and Martyrs, Peter and Paul, Andrew and all your Saints... : through their merits and prayers, grant that in all things we may be defended by your protecting help (pleonastic, unidiomatic).

 Father, accept this offering from your whole family.
 Grant us your peace in this life, save us from final damnation, and count us among those you have chosen.